Conduit Account Management & Finances (Raise by ActBlue)

 Manage your conduit account

-If you have a conduit account, you’ll automatically receive your payouts as checks.
+If you have a conduit account, you’ll automatically receive your payouts as checks by default.
 Each week, you’ll receive a check containing funds from the previous week at the mailing address listed on your account.
-(Make sure that your mailing address is accurate.)
-You can also choose to set up direct deposit, which eliminates the need to receive physical checks by mail.
-Learn how to set up direct deposit here.
+(Please make sure that your mailing address is accurate.)
+We strongly recommend setting up direct deposit, which eliminates the need to receive physical checks by mail and is a faster and more efficient way of getting your donations.

 Set up direct deposit